Governing Body

 If the answer is yes, then they may be interested in becoming a governor at Lanterns.
 We have vacancies for what is termed a co-opted governor, which simply means a governor who is not a parent or staff member at Lanterns.

 Governors do not need experience in education, but rather the skills, character, enthusiasm, and time to contribute.
 We would be particularly interested in recruiting someone with bid writing and marketing skills and/or someone prepared to one day chair the board.
+We would also like to increase the diversity of our Governing Body to ensure we fully reflect the makeup of the children and families who we serve.
 A full range of training is available through Hampshire Governor Services and all members of the Governing Body take part in an annual training session on a specific topic.

 For further details, please email adminoffice@lanterns.hants.sch.uk or call the friendly administrative staff on (01962) 860393.